 AIR FORCE PERSONNEL CENTER

-AFPC's diverse workforce, with 5 subordinate units, has approximately 2,500 Air Force military, civilian and contractor personnel work at the center with subordinate organizations at more than 10 locations including 5 manpower requirement squadrons implementing personnel programs affecting more than 324,000 active-duty members, 150,000 civilian employees, 176,000 Reserve components, 726,000 retirees and 103,000 surviving spouses through a worldwide network of personnel sections.
+AFPC's diverse workforce, with 5 subordinate units, has approximately 2,500 Air Force military, civilian and contractor personnel responsible for worldwide personnel operations for approximately 307,000 active-duty members, 145,000 civilian employees, 176,000 Reserve components, 726,000 retirees and 103,000 surviving spouses through a worldwide network of personnel sections.
 The innovative, multi-talented, customer-focused workforce at AFPC ensures delivery of next-generation force support solutions.

 The Director of Staff manages the AFPC governance structure, ensures clear communications between the commander and staff leadership, and manages the flow of work into the center and from the center back to the Air Staff and other organizations.
 It manages Air Force smart operations, knowledge operations support, unit deployment and readiness, unit training, liaison support, safety, supply and facility support to AFPC.
 Additionally, the directorate provides worldwide customer support for personnel data through the production, detailed analysis and delivery of reports and data sets on the effectiveness and output of personnel programs.
 The directorate also delivers Enterprise Information Management policy and guidance in support of Freedom of Information Act, Privacy Act, Records, Publications, Forms, World Wide Locator and Activity Distribution Office.
 The Directorate of Staff also controls and approves attitude and opinion surveys administered to Air Force members and provides oversight by ensuring the surveys meet mission requirements and fulfill the information needs of functional authorities.